 Traditional Chinese medicine (TCM) is a treasure of Chinese civilization.
 To promote the development of TCM, the Health Bureau yesterday (Dec.
 18) unveiled Hong Kong's first-ever Chinese Medicine Development Blueprint (Blueprint), outlining a vision encompassing 5 major areas, 8 goals, and 20 actions.
 The blueprint aims to drive comprehensive, high-quality, and high-level development of TCM, including strengthening the quality management of Chinese medicines.

 Wen Wei Po had previously conducted in-depth investigations into counterfeit Chinese proprietary medicines (commonly known as "look-alike drugs") in the market.
-The Blueprint dedicates considerable attention to this issue, proposing measures starting from aspects such as ingredients and product names.
+The blueprint devotes considerable attention to this issue, proposing measures starting with aspects such as ingredients and product names.
 It also suggests amending legislation to expand the definition of Chinese proprietary medicines to regulate potentially misleading products.
 Furthermore, the government will progressively specialize in TCM practice and leverage Hong Kong's unique advantage of "relying on the motherland and connecting with the world" to assist the nation in promoting TCM globally.

 Speaking at a press conference yesterday, Secretary for Health Lo Chung-mau stated that this year marks a milestone for TCM development in Hong Kong.
 Following the 7th Guangdong-Hong Kong-Macao Greater Bay Area Conference on Inheritance, Innovation, and Development of Traditional Chinese Medicine held in Hong Kong earlier this month, and the commencement of services at the Chinese Medicine Hospital of Hong Kong (CMHHK) and the Permanent Government Chinese Medicines Testing Institute Building last Thursday (Dec.
 11), the Blueprint has now been released.